 Holiday Decorating Ideas for Small Spaces

 Could anything be cuter than this tiny tree?
-It's perfect for even your smallest spaces.
+It's the perfect Christmas tree for small spaces.
 Buy a tree top and adorn it with your favorite ornaments, garlands, and a little star on top.
 Add to the fun by arranging wrapped gifts around its base.

 Editor's Tip: Don't want to show off real gifts just yet?
 Get the same look by wrapping empty shoeboxes.